 On December 21, 2016 HHS announced the eight states selected to participate in the section 223 Demonstration Program to Improve Community Mental Health Services.
 States include: Minnesota, Missouri, New York, New Jersey, Nevada, Oklahoma, Oregon and Pennsylvania.
 Chosen from among the planning grant states that submitted applications, these states will begin their demonstrations January 1, 2017 to June 30, 2017.

-On January 6, 2016, CMS released itsand for use by states participating in the Section 223 Protecting Access to Medicare Act (PAMA) one-year planning and two-year Demonstration Programs to Improve Community Mental Health Services.
+On January 6, 2016, CMS released its Certified Community Behavioral Health Clinic (CCBHC) Cost Report and CCBHC Cost Report Instructions for use by states participating in the Section 223 Protecting Access to Medicare Act (PAMA) one-year planning and two-year Demonstration Programs to Improve Community Mental Health Services.
 The CMS CCBHC cost report and instructions assists states in determining clinic-specific prospective payment system (PPS) rates for demonstration services, using either the PPS-1 or PPS-2 payment methodology allowed by CMS and specified in CCBHC PPS guidance previously issued by CMS.

 SAMHSA releases new quality measurement tools for mental health and substance use treatment